Saurashya/Fit-Sync/README.md

 ## Overview

-Welcome to the Personalized Exercise Recommendation System!
+Welcome to FitSync!
 This dashboard leverages advanced collaborative filtering techniques and machine learning models to provide customized exercise recommendations based on user profiles.
 The goal is to help users find exercises that are best suited to their needs, improving their fitness journey in an informed and personalized manner.

 ## Table of Contents